-A. We are ethically committed to confidentiality and federal/state law requirements.
+We are ethically committed to confidentiality and federal/state law requirements.
 This means that even your attendance in counseling is kept private and confidential.
-The law states that there are four exceptions to this general rule: a) you may request (by means of a signed release) that your counselor may reveal information to other individuals or agencies of your choice; b) in instances where there is imminent danger of serious harm to yourself or others, a counselor may reveal that information to prevent harm; c) in cases involving physical and/or sexual abuse of children or endangered adults, the counselor must report such abuse; and (d) where otherwise requested by subpoena or mandated by court order or state/federal law.
+The law states that there are four exceptions to this general rule: a) you may request (by means of a signed release) that your counselor may reveal information to other individuals or agencies of your choice; b) in instances where there is imminent danger of serious harm to yourself or others, a counselor may reveal that information to prevent harm; c) in cases involving physical and/or sexual abuse of children or endangered adults, the counselor must report such abuse; and (d) where otherwise mandated by court order or state/federal law.

-A. Nothing.
-Services provided by the Rider University Counseling Center are free.
+Services provided are free.

-A. Counselors have different personal styles; however, we all share a compassion for your personal story and feel that the counseling relationship can make a difference in the life of a client.
+Counselors have different personal styles; however, we all share a compassion for your personal story and feel that the counseling relationship can make a difference in the life of a client.
 If you are committed to change, you may be surprised by how much you can grow.

-A. You may talk about anything at all that concerns you.
+You may talk about anything at all that concerns you.
 As a college student, some examples of the concerns you may have and want to discuss are:

 - Personal concerns